Why everyone should own art........(any art, but it would be really cool if it was my art)

 - Reason #5 Art will stimulate conversation, dialogue and interchange with your friends and family.

 When I started this journey I was painting architectural details….but I think my long career in the field had appeased me and I just wasn’t feeling it.
-I started to dabble in people.
-I was very intrigued by the way a single facial element can tell the whole story.
-As Mies Van Der Rohe said, “God is in the details”.
+I started to dabble in people and portraiture.
+This naturally evolved to athletes as a subject matter because of my athletic past and the emotional intensity that athletics evoke.